google-code-export/wordpress-custom-content-type-manager/readme.txt

 * get_custom_field() -- gets the value
 * print_custom_field() -- prints the value

-In this plugin's settings area, each content-type has a link to "View Sample Template" -- this page gives you a fully customized example showing you how to create a custom theme file for your custom content type.
+In this plugin's settings area, each content-type has a link to "View Sample Template" -- this page gives you a fully customized example showing demonstrating a custom theme file for your custom content type.

 See the includes/functions.php file in this plugin's directory for some other theme functions that are in development.

 = How can I use this plugin to support an eCommerce site? =

 There are many ways to structure a site depending on what you are selling.
-For an example, let's say you are selling both T-shirts.
+For an example, let's say you are selling T-shirts.
 You could create a "shirt" content type, then you could define custom fields for size, color, and perhaps several image fields.
 Once you had defined the custom content type, you could simply create several "shirt" posts for each shirt design that you are selling.

 == Known Bugs ==

 * You cannot add menu items to navigation menus when this plugin is enabled.
 The Ajax call to wp-admin/admin-ajax.php encounters a 403 error: "Are you sure you want to do this?".
 I don't know if this is a WordPress bug or a bug with this plugin.
-* Possible bug?
-Don't use the same name for a taxonomy and a content-type (post-type).
-Saving a content-type now against registered taxonomies, but nothing prevents you from registering other taxonomies with other plugins.
+* Don't use the same name for a taxonomy and a content-type (post-type) -- this isn't a bug per se, but it's just good advice.
+Saving a content-type now checks names against registered taxonomies, but nothing prevents you from registering other taxonomies with other plugins.

 == Screenshots ==